ropensci/roweb/_drafts/2017-07-18-value-of-welcome.md

 >“…I feel super lucky to be a part of the rOpenSci community, which has … had a great positive impact on my life!”

->“I :heart emoji: rOpenSci for building this community and helping people like me become confident data scientists!”
+>“I love rOpenSci for building this community and helping people like me become confident data scientists!”

 >“[I’m] hoping to contribute more to the group moving forward”